jawad727/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a javascript library that is used to create apps.
+It makes complex apps easier to create by creating and reusing components.

 - [ ] What does it mean to _think_ in react?

+To break everything down into components and create those one at a time in order

 - [ ] Describe state.

+state is a js object that is used to control a component, it is created in the constructor and when it needs to be changed we can call setstate

 - [ ] Describe props.

+Compnents receive props from their parent where the props cannot be changed, unlike state.
+Props can be used when you want to use the same component but give it different values (like we did on the calculator project)

 ## Project Set Up